 1. Don’t use tap water.
-Tap water consists of minerals which can cause deposits in your humidifier contributing to mold growth.
+Tap water consists of minerals that can cause deposits in your humidifier, contributing to mold growth.
 Use distilled water instead.
 If your unit contains a cartridge or filter, the type of water used may not matter.
 Refer to your owner’s manual for additional guidance.

 2. Change the water often.
 Like a dehumidifier, stagnant water can lead to unwanted film or deposits.

 3. Clean it weekly.
 Check your owner’s manual to see what’s recommended for weekly cleaning.
 Bleach or other disinfectants may work well.